-"Salisbury Group have achieved carbon neutrality of our Scope 1 and 2 emissions from site operations and business travel for Fiscal Year 2021.
-This will be achieved in accordance with PAS 2060:2014 via other-party verification (Energy Information Centre Ltd).
-This also underpins our ongoing commitment to continue to be carbon neutral in subsequent reporting periods"
+"Salisbury Group have achieved carbon neutrality of our Scope 1 and 2 emissions from site operations and business travel for Fiscal Years 2021 and 2022.
+This was achieved in accordance with PAS 2060:2014 via other-party verification (Energy Information Centre Ltd).
+This also underpins our ongoing commitment to continue to be carbon neutral in subsequent reporting periods."